mvallerie/Project-Zomboid_Docker/README.md

 + __RCON_PASSWORD__
 RCON Password (will be change in your ini file if there is no password set) Used to save when you stop the docker.
++ __NOSTEAM__
+If present, the server will start in non-steam mode.
+Don't forget to adapt your ini configuration to make that work.

 ## Volumes
 + __/server-data__